-St. Catherine Labouré School follows the Universal Precautions to Prevent the Spread of Infectious Disease guidelines to reduce the risk for employees, volunteers, and students as well as the directives of the Commonwealth of Pennsylvania and the Diocese of Harrisburg.
+St. Catherine Labouré School follows the Universal Precautions to Prevent the Spread of Infectious

+Disease guidelines to reduce the risk for employees, volunteers, and students as well as the directives of the Commonwealth of Pennsylvania and the Diocese of Harrisburg.

-Nursing services are available daily usually between the hours of 8:30 a.m. and 2:30 p.m.
+Nursing services are available daily during School hours.
 The Central Dauphin School Nurse checks the height and weight and performs a vision test on all students annually.
 The school nurse, or in her absence the principal or his/her designee, shall determine if a student's complaint of illness while at school warrants contacting the parent(s)/guardian(s).